RamadassLab/16S-rRNA-Automated-Analysis-Microbiome-Pipeline/README.md

 echo " - Top10_Genus_DynamicYAxis.png"
 echo "============ pipeline completed at $(date) ==============="

-# To run the pipeline in the command line use the command: ./pipeline_name.sh
+# To run the pipeline copy this file and save as pipeline.sh, then run it as ./pipeline.sh